The RSNA has supported

 international education through its International Visiting Professor Program since 1986.
-This program, administered by the Committee on International Radiology Education (CIRE), supports small teams of of societies in or serving developing nations, as well as at selected local hospitals with radiology residency training programs, in those countries.RSNA thanks Agfa Healthcare and Fujifilm Medical Systems for their support of the International Visiting Professor program.
+This program, administered by the Committee on International Radiology Education (CIRE), supports small teams of visiting professors to provide education at selected local hospitals with radiology residency training programs, in or serving developing nations.RSNA thanks Agfa Healthcare and Fujifilm Medical Systems for their support of the International Visiting Professor program.